gavinbuilds/gavinbuilds.github.io/docs/03-work/aheadwind.md

 I was able to plot in Paraview gcode points that were parsed and extracted into a csv.
 This gave a point cloud of each point where the 3d printer accepts a new G1 (move) command.
 The hope was to reconstruct the gcode toolpath in the same place to compute differences between scans and inputted gcode.

+### OpenGL
+Explored OpenGL for rendering inside our own slicer.
+It was way outside my ability so I dropped it quite early.
 {: .fs-6 .fw-300 }